prnessy23/The-blog/README.md

 #### Description
 ___
 Following the MVC structure, this application, designed for developers, allows a user to publish their blog posts to the site and also comment on other developers` blog posts.
-It uses Handlebars.js for the templating engine,Sequelize as the Object-Relational-Mapping tool and the express-session npm package for authentication purposes.
+It uses Handlebars.js for the templating engine, Sequelize as the Object-Relational-Mapping tool and the express-session npm package for authentication purposes.

 #### Usage
 _____